cheechischong/exercise/docs.md

-This documentation describes how to use the Karel automatic toothbrush.
+This documentation describes how to use the Kar-el automatic toothbrush.

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

+The toothbrush requires 2x AAA batteries.